karimmamer/Predicting-RNA-Vaccine-Degradation-using-Deep-Learning/README.md

 ### Ensemble

-To create an ensemble, you need to generate structures from different packages using differnet temperatures, train different architecures with them and finally averaging the resulted submissions.
+To create an ensemble, you need to generate structures from different packages using differnet temperatures, train different architecures with them and finally average the resulted submissions.